-Boris Kodjoe a Hollywood actor of Ghanaian descent afforded his closest friends a once in a lifetime experience when he took them along to the inaugural Full Circle Festival in December.
+Boris Kodjoe, a Hollywood actor of Ghanaian descent, afforded his closest friends a once in a lifetime experience when he took them to Ghana's inaugural Full Circle Festival this past December.

 The Full Circle Festival was the first of its kind a “coming back home” reconnection to the roots of some of the stars of Black Hollywood in the year in which the world was commemorating four centuries since the beginning of the Trans-Atlantic slave trade.
 The festival which was organized by the Ministry of Tourism, Arts and Culture feeds into the government’s “Year of Return” which was launched to advocate for the return of African diasporans to return to their roots and ancestry.

 Highly celebrated African American musicians, actors and actresses including Michael Jai White, Adrienne-Joi Johnson, Nicole Ari Parker, Anthony Anderson Rosario Dawson, Diggy Simmons, Anthony Anderson, Jidenna, Idris Elba and a host of many others were all present for this exciting journey to Ghana.

 The intense inflection captured in the posts of their celebrities on Twitter and Instagram highlights the meaningfulness of their time in Ghana.

 Boris Kodjoe reminisced the opportunity to literally walk the path of his deceased father.

 AJ Johnson who celebrated her 56th birthday in style at the Royal Senchi in Ghana expressed her gratitude and mentioned she would be back home soon.